Are you ready to question everything you’ve been taught about mental health? Liberation starts here…

 Justice In Therapy

-Our conference is open to racialised practitioners (including trainees) and a limited number of allies.
-We work together to share best practice, knowledge and resources to tackle inequality within the profession and campaign for change.
-Join our conference in London on 30th November 2024 here.
+Our annual conference is open to racialised practitioners (including trainees) and a limited number of allies.
+We work together to organise, resist, and share knowledge and resources to tackle systemic injustice within the profession and campaign for change.
+Join our mailing list to be notified about the 2026 conference and to find out more about our ongoing justice-based work.

 Practitioner Network

 Working alone is colonial and for therapists with an anti-oppressive practice having a supportive community is essential to further our work.
-Our practitioner network is open to racialised therapists (including trainees) and a limited number of allies who share our vision and values.
+Our practitioner network is open to racialised therapists (including trainees) and allies who share our vision and values.
 Our network offers specialist CPD, collaboration and networking opportunities, job opportunities and a referral list that is available to members of the public.